benholtzman/datamovies/README.md

 ### datamovies
-This package includes a couple of demo codes for sonifying data.
+This package includes a couple of demo codes for sonifying data, written by Ben Holtzman and others.

 ## Required Packages
 - numpy